blackflux/object-scan/README.md

 When set to `true`, all targeted keys are traversed and matched in the order determined by the corresponding needles.
+When a needle matches multiple keys, the ordering "falls back" to the above.

 Works together with and on top of `compareFn` and `reverse` option.